Page Not Found

 Cite with: N. Das, M. Karl, P. Becker-Ehmck and P. van der Smagt, "Beta DVBF: Learning State-Space Models for Control from High Dimensional Observations."
 2019 arXiv preprint arXiv:1911.00756. https://arxiv.org/abs/1911.00756

+Scaling model-based inverse reinforcement learning (IRL) to real robotic manipulation tasks with unknown dynamics remains an open problem.
+The key challenges lie in learning good dynamics models, developing algorithms that scale to high-dimensional state-spaces and being able to learn from both visual and proprioceptive demonstrations.
 In this work, we present a gradient-based inverse reinforcement learning framework that utilizes a pre-trained visual dynamics model to learn cost functions when given only visual human demonstrations.
 The learned cost functions are then used to reproduce the demonstrated behavior via visual model predictive control.
+We evaluate our framework on hardware on two basic object manipulation tasks.

 Cite with: N. Das, S. Bechtle, T. Davchev, D. Jayaraman, A. Rai and F. Meier, "Model-Based Inverse Reinforcement Learning from Visual Demonstrations," 2020 Conference on Robot Learning (CoRL) [https://corlconf.github.io/paper_432](https://proceedings.mlr.press/v155/das21a/das21a.pdf)